Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 \subsubsection{Capability of Hardware Platform}

-From a device-level perspective, computational power is commonly measured in floating-point operations per second (FLOPS), which directly impacts data processing speed and the complexity of model simulations.
+From a device-level perspective, computational power is commonly measured in floating-point operations per second (FLOPS), which directly impacts data processing speed and the complexity of model simulations \cite{wu2025towards}.
 Memory capacity and storage bandwidth constrain the amount of data and scale of models that can be processed.
 Particularly for GOST applications in edge computing scenarios, energy consumption becomes a critical design constraint that must be carefully evaluated as part of system trade-offs \cite{tran2025network}.
-Although concepts such as the software-defined network (SDN) aim to decouple functionalities from hardware limitations, physical constraints remain a primary consideration in evaluation \cite{wu2025towards}.

 At the system level, architectural choices---such as cloud computing versus edge computing---play a decisive role \cite{JuniperMEC2016}.
 To evaluate the strengths and weaknesses of network infrastructure from a system-wide perspective, Wang \textit{et al.} propose an innovative network architecture entropy \cite{wang20236g}.
-This metric aims to quantify the design quality of a network architecture serving DTs from a holistic perspective.
 By jointly considering intra-domain and inter-domain network complexity, stability, and efficiency, it produces a single quantitative value.
 A lower entropy indicates a more rationally designed network with better operational efficiency.